CartoDB/carto-react/UPGRADE.md

 ### SelectField

-This component add the `placeholder` and `multiple selection` logic on top of TextField Mui component.
+This component add the `placeholder` logic on top of TextField Mui component.

 Instead of `<TextField select /> ` or `<Select />` you should use:
 `react-ui/src/components/atoms/SelectField`

 For external use: `import { SelectField } from '@carto/react-ui';`.

+### MultipleSelectField

+This component add the `multiple selection` logic on top of SelectField component.

+Instead of `<Select multiple /> ` you should use:
+`react-ui/src/components/atoms/MultipleSelectField`

+For external use: `import { MultipleSelectField } from '@carto/react-ui';`.

 ### UploadField